 One way to give a room a facelift is to straighten up the bookcases.
 As you can see from this After & Before of a bookcase, an organized bookcase has appeal.
 The disorganized may cause stress and who needs more … Continue reading How to give your room a facelift without spending any money

 When I’m achy and miserable I want relief.
 I also want TLC, soup, and a hot beverage but that can’t be bought at the pharmacy.
 So what OTC meds can one find at a pharmacy in Israel that are equivalent … Continue reading The Aliyah Files #27 You’ve finished your stash of Motrin and Tylenol, now what?
 Here’s the Israeli OTC medication guide for Fever, Aches & Pains

 Hi and thanks for clicking!
 LET ME TELL YOU ABOUT MYSELF.
 I’m Karen Furman aka The Klutter Koach, which is Coach spelled with K for Karen, not ko-ach (strength).
 I’m not sure if it’s my signature BLUE GLASSES (which were once gray) or my friendly demeanor but when I meet people they say ‘Oh-you’re the organizer lady’.
 Yep.
 That’s me.
-I’m mom to six kids ages 4-20.
-Before you start doing mental math and thinking I look too young to have a 20 year old, I will tell you to add fifteen years to the age you think I am … Continue reading Who is The Klutter Koach?
+I’m a mom to six kids ages 4-20.
+Before you start doing mental math and thinking I look too young to have a 20-year-old, I will tell you to add fifteen years to the age you think I am and … Continue reading Who is The Klutter Koach?

 If you have enjoyed reading my BLOG POSTS, there is a new drop down menu for the categories!
 Stay turned for more user-friendly updates!
 In WordPress you have to chose a category.
 A web designer recently informed me of the … Continue reading The Klutter Koach BLOG is now more user-friendly!